Maths

 Why do we teach this?
 Why do we teach it in the way we do?

 Mathematics is an essential discipline that helps us to understand the world.
-At Woodlands, we strive for all children to develop a thirst and enthusiasm for learning mathematics.
-We aim to provide a broad and rich curriculum which promotes a love of learning, personal growth and development through a balance of skills and knowledge, ensuring coverage of the National Curriculum objectives for mathematics.
+At Woodlands, we strive for all children to develop a passion and enthusiasm for learning mathematics.
+In addition to covering the National Curriculum objectives for mathematics, our goal is to offer a broad and comprehensive curriculum that fosters a love of learning through a balance of skills and knowledge development.

 We hope to inspire children in their learning, and help them to learn and remember more so that they are confident with the skills and knowledge needed to continue their maths journey as they progress through Woodlands Primary and beyond.